Parent Advocacy Connection (PAC)

 If I need assistance, do I have to be a client of the organization where the Parent Advocate is?

-No, Parent Advocates are housed at select organizations but may take referrals and work with parents within their county region.
+No, Parent Advocates are housed at select organizations but may take referrals and work with parents within their county region or virtually.